Month 7, Week 1

 Here's what you can expect now or during the next few weeks:

 - Your baby should adore playtime.
-Whenever you're available, she'll want to interact with you, whether that means pointing to different objects and expecting to hear their names, reading books, sharing toys or just babbling and smiling.
+Whenever you're available, they'll want to interact with you, whether that means pointing to different objects and expecting to hear their names, reading books, sharing toys or just babbling and smiling.

 - Babies love looking in the mirror, especially if you're there to make it more fun.
-Imitate each other, demonstrate different emotions or show your baby how to play peek-a-boo with her own image.
+Imitate each other, demonstrate different emotions or show your baby how to play peek-a-boo with their own image.

 Month 7, Week 1 Tips